Medications

 - Sleepiness, fainting or dizziness

 Side effects of levodopa can sometimes be improved by changing your dose, the form of the drug or how often you take it.
-If this doesn’t work, other types of drug may be combined with levodopa.
+If this doesn’t work, other types of drugs may be combined with levodopa.

 Speak to your GP or specialist about the right treatment for you.

-Dopamine Agonists
+Dopamine Agonist

 - Bromocriptine (Parlodel)